DustinRogers/Choosing-Test-Stores/README.md

 ##  $ Max.of.INCOME.DENSITY          : chr  "20526370" "78821928" "28587143" "52452386" ...
 ##  $ Max.of.MEDIAN.AGE              : chr  "32" "40" "28" "35" ...
 ```
-####We can see that the naming conventions are quite poor so I will change those.
-Also some of the data that should have loaded as numerical actually loaded as chararters.
-I will fix this too.
+#### We can see that the naming conventions are too verbose so I will change those.
+Additionally, some of the columns that should have loaded as numerical variables actually loaded as character variables.
+This needs to be fixed in order to analyze the data.

 ```r
 test_cntl <- test_cntl%>%